tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

        });
        ```

-1. CLI options related to debugging
+1. CLI options related to debugging — tbd
    - `ctrl` + `\` — get thread dump when the program hangs??
    - `java`
      - use `-verbose` when launching JVM for diagnosing class path problems